 Dr. Fitzgerald adds that there will be even greater use of infusion-administered medications in the years ahead, as more and more therapies being developed to treat chronic conditions will be delivered intravenously.
 He notes, “Given this trend, more patients will have to make a decision about where to receive their infusion.
 By considering all of the factors involved – such as safety, setting, cost, convenience, and experience – patients and their families can arrive at the choice that is right for them.”

-With more than 100 oncology physicians and nurse clinicians practicing at 20+ care centers throughout New Jersey, Connecticut, Maryland, Pennsylvania and the Washington, DC area, RCCA provides care to roughly 24,500 new cancer patients and 245,000 established patients each year.
+With more than 80 oncology physicians and nurse clinicians practicing at 20+ care centers throughout Connecticut, Maryland, New Jersey and the Washington, DC area, RCCA provides care to roughly 22,000 new cancer patients and 225,000 established patients each year.
 RCCA offers those patients immunotherapy, targeted treatment, cell-based therapy and other cutting-edge treatments and diagnostic modalities, as well as access to clinical trials.